coding-to-music/coding-to-music.github.io/docs/source/index.rst

    Food Safety
    FAQ Frequently Asked Questions
-   Events in Medical History we might want to consider Resources and additional background material
+   Events in Medical History we might want to consider WEF World Economic Forum
+   Media and Influencers
+   Advice for Living
+   Words of Wisdom from Famous People
+   Resources and additional background material
    Letter to the town of Brookine Massachusetts
    How you can help